Return single component lifetime best resolved at frequency.

 samples (int, optional, default: 101) – Number of coordinates to return.

-real (ndarray) – Real component of semicircle phasor coordinates.
+real (ndarray) – Real component of phasor coordinates on universal semicircle.

-imag (ndarray) – Imaginary component of semicircle phasor coordinates.
+imag (ndarray) – Imaginary component of phasor coordinates on universal semicircle.

 ValueError – The number of samples is smaller than 1.